 What is a Watershed?

-A watershed – also called a drainage basin or catchment – is the area of surrounding land that drains into a body of water such as a creek, river, or lake.
+A watershed – also called a drainage basin – is the area of surrounding land that drains into a body of water such as a creek, river, or lake.

 A watershed embodies all the life-sustaining connections and interconnections that provide us with clean, usable water.
 First among these is the fundamental and inseparable connection between water and land.

 A classic river watershed has creeks and streams that drain into the river in a pattern similar to the veins of a leaf.
-Each creek has its own small watershed.
+Each creek, or vein, has its own small watershed.
 Collectively, these creeks merge as they drain into the river, forming the river’s larger watershed.
 Whether small, medium or large, all watersheds share similarities of form and function, yet each one is ecologically unique.

 From the core connection between water and land, other highly complex relationships emerge, between and among animals and plants and their habitats, the habitats and the resident human beings, human beings and the environment, and human beings and their communities.
 The ecology of each watershed embraces all of these relationships, whether good or bad.